ncyxie/Notepad-DOT/README.md

 Feel free to submit your ideas for Notepad DOT (you can contact with me on Telegram or Discord).

-v2.2.0-Stable update spoiler: Dark Mode for Toolbar and Context Menu is coming. :)
+v2.2.0-Stable update spoiler: Appearence Mode for Toolbar and Context Menu is coming. :)

 Expect Notepad DOT v2.2.0-Stable update at weekend.